Raylend/agnprocesses/README.md

 ## Installation (Ubuntu based distribution)
-* (optional) If you do not have git installed on your computer, you can download it using
+If you do not have git installed on your computer, you can download it using

         sudo apt install git